How to Easily Build SCADA & HMI HTML5 Web Applications

 (Note: The webinar recording above contains a demo with an inactive QR code.
 However, you can view an online demo of the Perspective Module at: demo.ia.io)

-The new Ignition Perspective Module is a game-changing visualization tool that enables you to easily design mobile, desktop, and display screens using the power of HTML5.
+The new Ignition Perspective Module is a game-changing visualization tool that enables you to easily design HTML5 SCADA screens for mobile, desktop, and more.
 This special webinar will show you how easy it is to get started using Ignition Perspective so you can get the most out of it.

 Join Inductive Automation’s product experts and special guests for a tour of the features and possibilities of our latest module.
 Whether you’re working on an HMI, SCADA, IIoT, or another type of industrial application, see how Ignition Perspective can bring the power of the web and mobile computing into your projects as never before.